pgailinas/videoqa-representation-comparison/docs/index.md

 Although self-supervised representation learning has achieved promising results across many computer vision tasks, an important question remains: do the learned representations preserve the information required for downstream reasoning tasks such as VideoQA?
 In particular, it is unclear how much video information can be compressed into latent representations before performance on temporal, causal, and descriptive reasoning tasks begins to degrade.

 This project investigates that question by training autoencoders using unlabeled videos from the NExT-QA dataset and evaluating the resulting representations through downstream VideoQA performance.
-A baseline VideoQA workflow using original video evidence is compared with an autoencoder-based workflow using reconstructed video evidence.
-By holding the VideoQA model constant and varying only the representation-learning stage, the study seeks to determine whether self-supervised autoencoder learning can produce compact video representations that preserve sufficient information for accurate VideoQA reasoning.
+Baseline VideoQA performance using original video evidence is compared with multiple autoencoder-based workflows using reconstructed video evidence generated from different evidence preparation strategies.
+By holding the VideoQA model constant and varying evidence generation and representation-learning stages, the study seeks to determine whether self-supervised autoencoder learning can produce compact video representations that preserve sufficient information for accurate VideoQA reasoning.

 ## Research Objectives

 The objectives of this project are:

 1. Learn compact video representations using self-supervised autoencoder training.
-2. Evaluate reconstructed-video performance on downstream VideoQA tasks.
+2. Investigate how evidence preparation strategies influence learned representations.
-3. Measure the relationship between compression, reconstruction quality, and VideoQA accuracy.
+3. Evaluate reconstructed-video performance on downstream VideoQA tasks.
-4. Compare autoencoder-based VideoQA against a baseline workflow using original video evidence.
+4. Measure the relationship between compression, reconstruction quality, and VideoQA accuracy.
-5. Analyze reasoning performance across NExT-QA categories.
+5. Compare baseline, standard-evidence, and enhanced-evidence workflows.

 ## Research Questions